-- (iii) private hospital, medical and pharmaceutical expenses; and - (iv) the cost of medical examinations and obtaining medical reports; and - (v) the cost of rehabilitation; and - (vi) other costs the commission, by notice to the licensed insurers, requires to be separately itemised; and - (b) the amount recovered under part 4, division 7 of the Act on each claim. - (4) If a claim involves 2 or more insurers and a claim manager is appointed, an insurer (other than the claim manager) that has notified the required claim details for the claim and notified the appointment of the claim manager need not notify further information about the claim under subsections (1) and (3). - (5) A return must include particulars updating information supplied in previous returns about motor vehicle accidents, claims, estimates and costs. - (6) In this section-
+- (iv) the cost of medical examinations and obtaining medical reports; and - (v) the cost of rehabilitation; and - (vi) other costs the commission requires, by notice to the licensed insurers, to be separately itemised; and - (b) the amount recovered under part 4, division 7 of the Act on each claim. - (4) If a claim involves 2 or more licensed insurers and a claim manager is appointed, an insurer (other than the claim manager) that has notified the required claim details for the claim and notified the appointment of the claim manager need not notify further information about the claim under subsections (1) and (3). - (5) A return must include particulars updating information supplied in previous returns about motor vehicle accidents, claims, estimates and costs. - (6) In this section-